terrytun/csc-680-mobile-app-/README.md

-creating coffee app
+Creating a coffee app.
-it will be CoffeeApp.swift, coff.swift, contentView.swift, orderSummaryView.swift, Cart.swift, CoffeeDetailView.swift, CoffeeListView.swift,
+It will be CoffeeApp.swift, coffee.swift, contentView.swift, orderSummaryView.swift, Cart.swift, CoffeeDetailView.swift, CoffeeListView.swift.
-choose ice or hot option for coffee app click on the add to cart can check on the cart and see what did you order and how much it will cost you can go back, click to menu and can order more drink that you want after you oder, you can check the cart that empty or not ( order go though)
+Choose an ice or hot option for the coffee app.
+Click on the add to cart.
+You can check on the cart and see what you order and how much it will cost you.
+You can go back, click on the menu, and order more drinks that you want.
+After you order, you can check whether  the cart is empty or not (the order goes through).